spraakbanken/swell-project/Pseudonymization_guidelines.md

 ### 3.9 Web pages
 ---

-< url >
-Applies to personal webpages or webpages that can disclose some information about the person such as link to a workplace.
+  * < url >, applies to personal webpages or webpages that can disclose some information about the person such as link to a workplace.

   * Pseudonymization:
       - Replace all with: url.com